mgoerens/my-chart-verifier/docs/helm-chart-annotations.md

 ### chart-uri

-The location of the chart specified to the chart-verifier.
+The location of the chart specified to the my-chart-verifier.
 For report-only submissions, this must be the public url of the chart.

 ### digests

 This annotation can include the following digests:
 - digests.chart:
-    - sha:256 value of the chart as calculated from the copy of the chart loaded into memory by the chart-verifier.
+    - sha:256 value of the chart as calculated from the copy of the chart loaded into memory by the my-chart-verifier.
     - When submitting a report, this value must match the value generated as part of the submission process.
 - digest.package:
     - The sha value of the chart tarball if used to create the report.